LeetLLM

 From curated tools to full computer control

-The shift changes the threat model completely.
+The shift changes the threat model.
 A function-calling agent can only call the tools you exposed.
 A computer-use agent can, in principle, open any application visible on the virtual desktop, click any pixel, and type into any field.
-That power is exactly what makes the pattern valuable for the long tail of workflows that have no API, and exactly why every production deployment must wrap the agent in multiple independent layers of control.
+That reach makes the pattern useful for the long tail of workflows that have no API, and explains why every production deployment must enforce a permission boundary with multiple independent layers of control.

 The observe-act loop

-The main illustration below shows the full architecture for our running e-commerce return-claim example.
-The support ticket enters at the top.
-The agent captures an observation, the model reasons over it, an action is proposed, and the entire cycle runs inside a disposable sandbox.
-Four independent safety layers (policy engine, human gate, audit logging, and the VM boundary itself) surround the loop.
+The main illustration below shows the architecture for the running CI incident example.
+An incident enters at the top, then the agent captures an observation, the model proposes an action, and the host validates and executes only permitted steps inside a restricted session.
+Policy, approval, audit evidence, and the runtime boundary surround the loop.

 The same pattern becomes easier to reason about when you strip away the story details and look at the reusable production architecture.

-To make the loop tangible, walk through the delivery-photo verification task step by step using the exact primitives a frontier model would emit.
+To make the loop tangible, walk through the CI failure inspection task step by step using proposed GUI actions.

 Step 2.
-After the login succeeds, the host captures the next screenshot showing the tracking search form.
-The model outputs type("ORDER-78432") into the tracking field and a left_click on the search button.
+After the login succeeds, the host captures the next screenshot showing the run search form.
+The model outputs type("RUN-78432") into the run field and a left_click on the search button.

 Step 3.
-The results page loads with the delivery photo visible.
-The model sees the image region in the screenshot, outputs a mouse_move over the photo area, a left_click to enlarge it, and then a scroll action to bring the timestamp into view.
+The results page loads with failing test output visible.
+After seeing the log region, the model outputs a mouse_move over the failed step, a left_click to expand it, and a scroll action to bring the traceback into view.
 The host captures the new screenshot and returns it.

 Grounding pixels to intent

 The hardest part of the observe step is turning raw pixels into reliable intent.
-A screenshot is just a grid of colored pixels.
-The model must map regions of that grid to UI elements, understand which element corresponds to "the delivery photo for this tracking number," and decide the next physical action that will advance the goal.
+A screenshot is only a grid of colored pixels.
+The model must map regions of that grid to UI elements, understand which element corresponds to "the failed test details for this run," and decide the next physical action that will advance the goal.

 Pure coordinate-based clicking is extremely brittle.
-If the carrier site runs an A/B test that moves the "View Photo" button twenty pixels down, or if the customer uses a different screen resolution, or if a responsive layout kicks in on a slightly narrower window, the coordinates the model learned on the previous run become invalid.
+If the CI dashboard runs an A/B test that moves the "Failed tests" tab twenty pixels down, or if a different viewport collapses the sidebar, or if a responsive layout kicks in on a slightly narrower window, the coordinates the model learned on the previous run become invalid.
 The model then clicks empty space and the loop stalls.

-Your client code is responsible for executing the primitive inside the controlled environment, capturing the next observation, and returning the result in the next tool_result message.
-The model itself never touches real input devices.
+Your client code is responsible for executing an allowed primitive inside the controlled environment, capturing the next observation, and returning the result in the next tool_result message.

-In both cases the developer still owns the execution environment.
-The model only decides.
-Your code must execute safely, enforce boundaries, and decide when to stop or escalate to a human.
+Across all three provider patterns, the developer owns the execution environment.
+The model proposes actions; application code enforces boundaries and decides when to stop or escalate to a human.

 Browser agents versus full desktop agents

 Many real production workloads stay inside the browser.
-When that is true, you have lighter options.
+When that's true, you have lighter options.

 Full desktop computer use, in the style of OSWorld, becomes necessary when the job spans a browser window plus a thick client that has no web equivalent.
 The sandbox requirements grow because you must now present a believable desktop to both the browser and the native application while still keeping every input observable and revocable by the host.